apoorvshaswat/Spring-Boot-CRUD-with-MongoDB/README.md

 # Spring Boot CRUD with MongoDB

 ## Project Overview
 This is a basic Spring Boot application that performs CRUD operations (Create, Read, Update, Delete) on data stored in a MongoDB database.
-The application exposes RESTful APIs to interact with the database, making it a great example for learning how to integrate Spring Boot with MongoDB
+The application exposes RESTful APIs to interact with the database, making it a great example for learning how to integrate Spring Boot with MongoDB.

 ## Features
 - Create, Read, Update, Delete operations for a MongoDB collection.